D4RKONION/fgcireland.com/content/posts/2025-11-09-irish-fighting-post-ed1-draft/index.md

 ~

-For a little backstory, I recently got a job as a newspaper distribution company customer service agent (modern day factory work :D ).
-Anyway, dealing with newspapers all day inspired me to create something similar for the community that I love.
+For a little backstory, I recently got a job to do with newspapers.
+Dealing with the papers all day inspired me to create something similar for the community that I love.
 I hope you enjoyed!

 If u want to give me feedback or would like me to alter/remove something relating to you, hit my lime at @chainsawxangel on Discord.